llm-bible/llm-bible.github.io/_publications/dettmers2022matrix.markdown

 citations: 87
 bibkey: dettmers2022matrix
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2208.07339'}]
-tags: [Transformer, Efficiency and Optimization, Quantization]
+tags: [Transformer, Quantization, Efficiency and Optimization]
 ---
 Large language models have been widely adopted but require significant GPU memory for inference.
 We develop a procedure for Int8 matrix multiplication for